 Organizations new to Kafka’s features may struggle to determine how many Kafka clusters are necessary to improve their workflow and optimize their data performance.
 Kafka works best when organizations split clusters across various departments with different tools and purposes.
 Organizations run into issues when their Kafka cluster architecture is skewed and unsynchronized.
 Many Kafka issues in production occur because of a lag between producers and consumers using Kafka.
 If an organization’s Kafka architecture is incorrect, the data production rate will exceed the data consumption rate.

 Kafka multi-tenancy refers to clusters shared between various employees, users, departments, or other 'tenants' using the platform.
 Organizations will struggle to refactor Kafka into a multi-tenant and managed system without a clear understanding of the best practices for an initial Kafka cluster setup.
 Another essential concept in Kafka clusters is partitions known as Kafka topic partitions.
 The best practices for Kafka’s partitions involve users dividing their topics into partition messages in an append-only sequence, making each message within the partition unique and identifiable, simplifying Kafka streams.
-Multiple clusters are essential to the quality of an organization’s data pipeline; however, organizations need softwares like Acceldata to improve the overall quality of their data pipeline and optimize resources to tackle any issues that arise.
+Multiple clusters are essential to the quality of an organization’s data pipeline; however, organizations need software like Acceldata to improve the overall quality of their data pipeline and optimize resources to tackle any issues that arise.
 It helps to ensure appropriate data quality management.

 Kafka Broker